September 10-12, 2020$200

 Early Bird Special (register by June 30): $175

 (Registration price includes meals)

 Refunds, less 10%, are given if canceled by August 1; after August 1, refunds are not available.

 Space is limited!

-ACBC Counselors and Counseling Ministry Directors, make plans to join us for The School of Mediation at First Baptist Church of Jacksonville.
+ACBC Counselors and Counseling Ministry Directors, make plans to join us for The School of Mediation.
 Why attend?

 - To learn not only about reconciliation, but how to lead a mediation; extended role-play sessions and practices are included

 - To see how rich the Bible and gospel are in relation to reconciliation (Ephesians 4:1-3)

 - To benefit from skilled mediators, Ernie Baker and Robert Jones, who will provide mentored supervision as well as give feedback during the sessions.